lexmag/elixir-style-guide/README.md

 ### Regular Expressions

 * <a name="pattern-matching-over-regexp"></a>
   Regular expressions are the last resort.
-Pattern matching and `String` module are things to start with.
+Pattern matching and the `String` module are things to start with.
   <sup>[[link](#pattern-matching-over-regexp)]</sup>

   ```elixir